IBS: But I’m not stressed!

 The real story.

-As I had always lived like this, I had no sense of what it could be like to live without worry and stress.
+As I had always lived like this, I had no sense of what it could be like to live without worry, stress and IBS.
 I didn’t even know it was possible.

 Everyone’s IBS is different and this may not be your case.
 But consider this: